 - The left panel offers scaffolding features that support students in the following ways:

-- If you've added a passage for text-dependent analysis, students will see the text they are responding to right next to their own writing.
+- If you've added a passage for text-dependent analysis, students will see the text they are responding to right next to their own writing along with the prompt

 - Students see targeted tips and examples as they work on specific essay components.